 On the other hand, TorGuard VPN can be the best for more serious and advanced VPN users, since it offers loads of settings and options to tweak.

 This is way more than most top VPN apps display on their main screen.
 If these settings are not enough to quench your appetite, you can click the More Settings… link and help yourself to the dozens of settings and options:

 Certainly, a sort of paradise for the more tech-savvy users to customize the hell out of this VPN.

-In general, our TorGuard review has found that this VPN app could be a bit difficult for novices to make the best of, but it does have a lot to offer.
+In general, we found that TorGoard’s VPN apps can be difficult for novices, but they do have a lot to offer.

-However – and this is the good news – we have found that the US – Atlanta server location manages to bypass Netflix’ detection.
-We can’t claim that the speed we experienced was mindblowing, but it was still just about enough for the seamless HD streaming of Netflix US TV shows.
-This is what the Netflix speed test showed:
+However – and this is the good news – we have found that the US Atlanta server managed to bypass Netflix’ detection.

 Unfortunately, we were unlucky when trying to access Netflix UK and Netflix JP.
-This is where most VPN providers fail due to the shared static IP addresses they offer for streaming.
 What’s more, our attempt to watch BBC iPlayer shows also turned south with this error message:

-BitTorrent seeders and leechers, listen closely!
-Why?
-Because you may have just found your VPN for torrenting.
-According to our TorGuard review, this is one of the fastest and safest, and thus, one of the best VPN services you can find today for P2P file-sharing and torrenting.
+BitTorrent seeders and leechers, listen closely: you may have just found your VPN for torrenting.
+TorGuard is one of the fastest and safest, and thus, one of the best VPN services you can find today for P2P file-sharing and torrenting.

 Apart from the main VPN client, you can simply use the Anonymous Proxy (which is the cheaper option) for BitTorrent and uTorrent file-sharing.